JorelAli/CommandAPI/docssrc/src/test_intro.md

 If a test ends up calling a method that has not yet been implemented, an `UnimplementedMethodException` will be thrown, causing the test to fail.
 If you see an `UnimplementedMethodException`, please tell us about it with a [GitHub Issue](https://github.com/JorelAli/CommandAPI/issues) or a message in the CommandAPI Discord.
 Pull requests are also always welcome!

+In the short term, you can try to resolve an `UnimplementedMethodException` by implementing the method yourself.
+The process for doing that is described [here](./test_loadmockcommandapi.md#loading-a-custom-commandapi-platform-implementation).

 </div>